-Objective 26: Future developments are designed to promote community activity and wellbeing.

-Objective 27: Protect publicly-accessible open spaces that could provide recreation opportunities.
+- Objective 26: Future developments are designed to promote community activity and wellbeing. - Objective 27: Protect publicly-accessible open spaces that could provide recreation opportunities.
 Maintain and protect several recreation grounds, all situated in the middle of the village and on the north side of the B1145.
-All of these, as the survey has shown, are highly valued by the community.
-(Reference: Early Stage Consultation Report photograph numbers 1, 8, 9, 10, 11, 15 + 16.
-Votes 55).